 The present system is also unfair to well-intentioned senators and representatives at both the state and federal level, who are left with the impossible task of attempting to represent all the people who live in the district they represent – people with an extremely diverse range of thoughts, opinions, and concerns.
 (A situation that is even more impossible for members of the U. S. Senate, who theoretically represent all the people in the state they represent.)

-A system of proxies for citizens will neutralize the effects of gerrymandering, eliminate concerns about wasted votes and the spoiler effect, and minimize the effects of money.
+A system of proxies for citizens will put an end to the duopoly (making political parties less relevant), neutralize the effects of gerrymandering, and minimize the effects of money.

 Proxies will provide instant relief for citizens who are the victims of voter suppression or gerrymandering, ensuring that they will still be represented in Congress and their state legislature.
 Citizens who are discouraged from voting by tactics such as having a limited number of polling places or voting machines (making it necessary to stand in line for hours to cast your votes), having been purged from the voting rolls, or requirements for photo identification that they do not possess, will still be represented by simply assigning their proxies.